Zequez/logseq-vault/pages/Paca Digestora.md

 - ## Characteristics
 	-
 - ## Detailed Usage Instructions
-	- Ratio of compost should be taken int
+	- As with all compost bins, research carbon/nitrogen ratio and fill accordingly -
 	-
 -